See the Story Index for Wael Abdelgawad’s other stories.

 “Come on out,” Chausiku called.
 “Lunch is ready.”

-I climbed out, wrapped the towel around myself again, and squeezed the water out of my hair.
+I climbed out, wrapped the towel around myself again, and squeezed the water out of my hair and beard.
 Rosa had prepared tuna sandwiches with sliced carrots, pickles, potato salad and what looked like sweet potato chips, along with tall glasses of iced lemonade.